Advanced Level Courses

 MAAC3066Trauma and Seduction: Early German Cinema (A) (Cross-Listed: CCS 3066, FILM 3066)3 ch (3C) (W)

-Beginning with the earliest silent movies and concluding with National Socialist propaganda films, this course offers an introduction to a prolific and important era in German film history: the Weimar Republic and pre-WWII period, 1918-1939.
-Our discussions will situate the films within larger political and cultural discourses.
-Emphasis will be placed on such topics as the cinematic response to the trauma of WWI; German national identity; expressionism and modernity; the politics of gender and sexuality; the impact of sound on film aesthetics; the relationship between cinema and other media; the ethics of film production.
-Films to be studied include features by directors such as Lang, Lubitsch, Murnau, Pabst, Riefenstahl, Sagan, von Sternberg and Wiene.
-In English.
-NOTE: Students can obtain credit for only one of GER 3066, WLCS 3066, CCS 3066, FILM 3066, and MAAC 3066.
+Explore early German cinema from the silent film era to National Socialist propaganda, focusing on the Weimar Republic and pre-WWII period (1918-1939).
+Analyze how films address the trauma of WWI, reflect on German national identity, and engage with themes of expressionism and modernity.
+Investigate the politics of gender and sexuality, the impact of sound on film aesthetics, and the interplay between cinema and other media.
+Discuss the ethics of film production and examine features by directors such as Lang, Lubitsch, Murnau, Pabst, Riefenstahl, Sagan, von Sternberg, and Wiene.
+NOTE: Credit can only be obtained for one of CCS 3066, FILM 3066, MAAC 3066.

 MAAC3075Framing Reality: Theory and Practice of Documentary Media (A) (Cross-listed: FILM 3075)3 ch (3C)